Bureau of Narcotics and Dangerous Drugs

 The Bureau of Narcotics and Dangerous Drugs (BNDD) was a federal law enforcement agency within the United States Department of Justice with the enumerated power of investigating the consumption, trafficking, and distribution of narcotics and dangerous drugs.
-BNDD is the direct predecessor of the modern Drug Enforcement Administration (DEA).
+The BNDD is the direct predecessor of the modern Drug Enforcement Administration (DEA).

 History

 The Bureau of Narcotic and Dangerous Drugs directly preceded the Drug Enforcement Administration.